 Getting out of the city and exploring the countryside is a ‘must-do’.
-From coastal areas to the mountain ranges, there is a lot on offer and begging to be added to every traveller’s list when in Victoria.
+From coastal areas to the mountain ranges, there is a lot on offer and begging to be added to every traveler’s list when in Victoria.

 The Ocean Road generally needs no introductions as it’s one of the most visited areas in Victoria.
 Day trips are possible, but if you only have one day spare, consider doing a tour as it’s a long drive.
 Give the driver’s seat to a professional and enjoy the ride.

-Only an hours drive from Melbourne, the Dandenongs are a beautiful little mountain range with pretty villages, super views and over 32 stunning walking trails.
+Only an hour’s drive from Melbourne, the Dandenongs are a beautiful little mountain range with pretty villages, super views, and over 32 stunning walking trails.
 Do a day trip by public transport or self-drive, maybe spend a night in the Dandenongs…